Legal-NLP-EkStep/rhetorical-role-baseline/README.md

       - `end`:integer.end index of the text
       - `text`:string.The actual text of the sentence
       - `labels`:list.the labels that correspond to the text
-- `data`: the actual text of the judgment.
+- `data`: the actual text of the judgement.
 - `meta`: a string.It tells about the category of the case(Criminal,Tax etc.)
 -
 ## Model Submission and Test Set Evaluation